sseanik/Learning-R/README.md

 * Save the Data to CSV
 * Get R to create a Graph with the CSV
 * Get Latex to display the Graph
-* Perform Regression with Matlab
+* Perform Regression
+* Get Latex to display the new Graph

 ## R